 Hello friends.
 This was my birthday cake, totally Plant Paradox compliant, grain and sugar-free, lectin-free and absolutely delicious.
 I’ve had my share of carrot cakes in my life, especially while living in Dubai, where for some weird reason, carrot cake was one of the most popular cakes around.
-I wanted to recreate something as good as the best carrot cake I can remember and I have to say I was pretty close.
+I wanted to recreate something as good as the best carrot cake I can remember.
+I have to say I was pretty close with this happy birthday carrot cake.

-A happy birthday carrot cake that is grain-free, sugar-free and lectin-free?
-Yes please.
+A carrot cake that is grain-free, sugar-free and lectin-free?
+Yes, please.

 My inspiration and the starting point for this lectin-free carrot cake was Dr. Gundry’s carrot cake muffins from The Plant Paradox Cookbook, pages 96-97.
 I’ve already made the muffins and knew what worked and didn’t work for me.
 So it was pretty easy to apply my modifications and turn it into a birthday cake.
 This is where you can find my initial review and modifications for the carrot cake muffins.